 - The next step is to try to obtain help for the person.
-This can be done either through your doctor or by contacting many of the drug abuse help lines in your community.
+This can be done either through your doctor or by contacting many of the drug misuse help lines in your community.

-Medical Treatment for Benzodiazepine Abuse
+Medical Treatment for Benzodiazepine Misuse

 - A single dose of activated charcoal is recommended for people who come to the emergency department within four hours of taking drugs.
 This acts to prevent absorption of the medication.
 It is a black powder that is mixed with water and given to you to drink.
 Side effects can include nausea, vomiting, and abdominal cramps.